The Agentic Free Trial: Why 94% of SaaS Signups Never Convert to Paid

 How do I find my product's activation event?

-#free trial conversion rate#SaaS trial to paid#onboarding activation#product led growth conversion#why free trials dont convert
+#agentic free trial conversion#SaaS trial to paid 2026#autonomous onboarding activation#product led growth LLM#why free trials dont convert

 Ready to build something measurable?